your-tools/skyspell/README.md

 - or in `~/.local/share/skyspell/global.toml`, the global file, if the word is ignored globally or for a given extension.

-That way you can share your ignore rules with other users - For instance, you can use the `preset.toml` file in this repository as a starting point for your global ignore file.
+That way you can share your ignore rules with other users, or back them up anyway you like.

 ## Comparison with scspell